lazaratan/lazaratan.github.io/_pages/about.md

 #     l.atanackovic at mail.utoronto.ca

 social: true # includes social icons at the bottom of the page
-news: true # includes a list of news items
+news: false # hides the list of news items on the home page
 latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 invited_talks: true